nestybox/sysbox/docs/user-guide/install-k8s.md

 ## CRI-O Requirement

-Sysbox currently requires the [CRI-O](https://cri-o.io/) runtime as it includes support for deploying Kubertenes pods with the Linux user namespace (for stronger isolation).
+Sysbox currently requires the [CRI-O](https://cri-o.io/) runtime as it includes support for deploying Kubernetes pods with the Linux user namespace (for stronger isolation).
 Containerd does not yet include this support.

 **NOTE: You don't need to install CRI-O prior to installing Sysbox.
 The Sysbox installer for Kubernetes (see next section) automatically installs CRI-O on the